Community Organization & Advocacy

 At the countrywide level, the racial-ethnic distribution of community organization majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Community Organization appeals to people across the globe.
-About 0.6% of those with this major are international students.
+Students from other countries are interested in Community Organization, too.
+About 0.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia